EPFL-LCSB/rekindle/README.md

 rekindle environment, you have to install it separately. </b>

 The models used in this module are publicly available [here](https://zenodo.org/record/5803120#).

+We highly recommend that you install SkiMPy using a docker container install first and then clone the ReKinDLe repo into the docker/work/ folder for maximum convenience.

 ## How to use